What Does Premier Martial Arts Offer?

 Since our founding in 2004, we’ve empowered thousands of students to realize their full potential and learn the life lessons necessary to be a confident, successful person — all while having fun.
 Of the more than 20,000 independent martial schools in the nation, Premier Martial Arts stands out because we empower our students to change their lives.

-“We’re a professional martial arts program for the entire family,” says Myles Baker, President of Premier Martial Arts.
+“We’re a professional martial arts program for the entire family,” says Myles Baker, Vice-President of Premier Martial Arts.
 “We have students from 3 years old to 63 years old.
 We do a great job of teaching a curriculum of martial arts that a wide variety of people can be successful in pursuing.
 We’ve been able to take some of the most effective martial arts disciplines and put them together in a way that is easily digestible and has practical use in the real world.”

 “We teach children a lot differently than we teach adults,” Baker continues.
 “Our program for kids has a correlating mental benefit for every physical movement.
 So just as much as the punching and kicking are taught, we really want to focus on the character development.
 So we help them focus, learn how to respect their elders and learn how to treat others in a positive manner.
 For adults, we focus primarily on fitness and self-defense, and we work with them to help them reach their goals.”